Blue Thunder: Plot

 After landing, Lymangood secures the videotape and conceals it, but is ambushed upon returning to his home, interrogated, and then killed while trying to escape.
 Murphy hijacks Blue Thunder and arranges to have his girlfriend Kate retrieve the tape and deliver it to a local TV station, using the helicopter to thwart her pursuers.
-After a chase through the city which wrecks many police and civilian vehicles, Kate arrives at the TV station, but is intercepted by one of the conspirators claiming to be a news producer; the reporter Kate was instructed to give the tape to arrives and gets it, while the conspirator pulls a gun but he is knocked unconscious by a security guard before he can obtain the tape, preventing the message from being electronically erased.
+After a chase through the city which wrecks many police and civilian vehicles, Kate arrives at the TV station, but is intercepted by one of the conspirators, Fletcher, claiming to be a news producer; the reporter Kate was instructed to give the tape to arrives and gets it, while Fletcher pulls a gun but he is knocked unconscious by a security guard before he can obtain the tape, preventing the message from being electronically erased.

 Fearing exposure by Murphy, Cochrane and the other conspirators employ every asset they can manage to bring Blue Thunder down, including the initial support of the municipal government; beginning with two LAPD Bell 206s.
 After Murphy incapacitates the first one, forcing it to land via autorotation, he engages in a cat-and-mouse chase with the second by slaloming down the Los Angeles River viaduct until his pursuer crashes.
 Following this, two Air National Guard F-16 fighters are deployed to shoot Murphy down, but he manages to shoot one of them down and evade the other.
-In the process, one of the fighters' heat-seeking missile destroys a barbecue stand in Little Tokyo and a second missile hits the sun-heated windows of an ARCO Plaza high-rise building, in both cases having been fooled into missing the helicopter by the heat generated by the false targets.
-Appalled at the heavy destruction in the city so far, and wanting to avoid further collateral damage, the mayor suspends the hunt-and-destroy operation.
+In the process, one of the fighters' heat-seeking missile obliterates a barbecue stand in Little Tokyo and a second missile hits the sun-heated windows of an ARCO Plaza high-rise building, in both cases having been fooled into missing the helicopter by the heat generated by the false targets.
+Appalled at the heavy destruction in the city so far, and determined to avoid further collateral damage, the mayor withdraws the hunt-and-destroy operation.

-Cochrane, frustrated and bent on finally putting down his former subordinate, neglects his orders to stand down and bombards Blue Thunder in a heavily armed Hughes 500 helicopter.
+Cochrane, frustrated and bent on finally putting down his former subordinate, neglects his orders to stand down and ambushes Blue Thunder in a heavily armed Hughes 500 helicopter.
 After a tense battle, Murphy shoots Cochrane down, executing a 360° loop through use of Blue Thunders turbine boost function.
 With the aircraft having sustained heavy damage and running low on fuel, Murphy then destroys Blue Thunder by landing it on tracks in front of an approaching freight train; the helicopter erupts in a huge fireball, but Murphy quietly walks away unharmed.

 In the meantime, the tape is made public, and the conspirators are exposed and arrested.